 The minimum energy for all $L$ is obtained at a non-zero value of $2p$, which establishes that the CF crystal provides a better variational state than the electron crystal.
 Most significantly, the CF crystal is essentially the exact solution for $\nu \leq 1/7$ ($L\geq 105$).
 For $100 < L < 145$, the energy of the optimal CF crystal is approximately within $0.02$\% of the exact energy.
 Tables~\ref{Otable} and \ref{Etable} show how Laughlin's liquid wave function, $\Psi^{EC}$, and $\Psi^{CFC}$ compare with the exact wave function for $\nu=1/5$, $1/7$ and $1/9$.
 As indicated earlier, the liquid wave function worsens and $\Psi^{EC}$ improves with decreasing $\nu$, but neither is very good at small fillings.
 In contrast, $\Psi^{CFC}$ is surprisingly close to the exact state.
 Its overlap with the exact wave function is $\sim$99\% for $\nu=1/7$ and $1/9$, while its energy deviates from the exact energy by 0.016\% and 0.006\%, respectively.
-To appreciate the significance of these comparisons, we note: (i) The exact state is a linear combination of a large number of Slater determinant basis functions (see Table~\ref{Otable}), involving $D-1$ parameters, and yet, a single CFC wave function captures its physics almost exactly. (ii) The CFC wave function for $\nu\leq 1/7$ is more accurate than accepted wave functions for the FQHE liquid states.
-For example, for the system of six particles at $\nu=1/3$ in the disk geometry, the energy of Laughlin's wave function~\cite{Laughlin} is off by 0.15\% and its overlap with the exact state is 0.964, in spite of the fact that the dimension of the Fock space is much smaller ($D=1206$).
+It is worth noting: (i) The exact state is a linear combination of a large number of Slater determinant basis functions (see Table~\ref{Otable}), involving $D-1$ parameters, and yet, a single CFC wave function captures its physics almost exactly. (ii) The CFC wave function for $\nu\leq 1/7$ is more accurate than Laughlin's wave function at $\nu=1/3$, whose energy for $N=6$ (in the disk geometry) is off by 0.15\% and whose overlap with the exact state is 0.964, in spite of the fact that the dimension of the Fock space at $\nu=1/3$ is much smaller ($D=1206$).